trantbpham/cengage-take-home-assessment-summer2023/README.md

 ### Instructions

 Part 2 provides 3 working python scripts.
-They are the same script written three different ways along with a single set of test cases for all three.
-Write a script or program that verifies how well the test cases assess each of the programs provided.
+These are the same script written three different ways, along with a single set of test cases for all three. **Our Ask:** Write a script to verify how well the test cases assess each of the 3 Python programs provided to see how many and which test case passed/failed.

 > Not all the scripts will pass the test cases 100%, this is expected.